2DegreesInvesting/ds.production/README.md

 Based on that example, this article expands the focus beyond the focal code.
-It includes the infrastructure and tests that support the process before, during, and after refactoring the focal code:
+It includes the infrastructure and tests that support the process before, during, and after refactoring the focal code.

+Contents:

 1. Reproduce: Making the focal code reproducible from a single executable script.